Hebrews 7 – A Better Priesthood, a Better High Priest

 For the priesthood being changed, of necessity there is also a change of the law.

 a.
 The priesthood being changed: This is logically developed from Psalm 110:4.
-God would never introduce a new priesthood if it were not necessary, and He would never introduce an inferior priesthood.
-The mere mention of the order of Melchizedek shows that God wanted the priesthood to be changed.
+God would never introduce a new priesthood if it was not necessary, and He would never introduce an inferior priesthood.
+The mere mention of the order of Melchizedek (in Psalm 110:4 and Hebrews 7:11) shows that God wanted the priesthood to be changed.

 b.
 Of necessity: The priesthood of Aaron was connected to the Law of Moses.
 So if the priesthood is changed we should also anticipate some change of the Law’s status or place.